-asked the Secretary of State for Trade what progress has been made regarding the establishment of the advisory machinery foreshadowed in the White Paper on airports policy.
+asked the Secretary of State for Trade what representations he has received since his statement on airports policy.

 Following the statement by my right hon.
 Friend on 17 December, my Department has received about 100 letters concerning airports policy.

 Will my hon.
 Friend take early action to assist those people whose properties have been blighted by the Government's decision and which run the risk of being blighted for perhaps another two years until the public inquiry has been completed?
 Does he agree that some people have been placed in a most unfortunate position and that there ought to be some help from the Government in the meantime?